BernhardWebstudio/fylr-ipt-proxy/docker/db/README.md

 docker compose up -d database
 ```

-The read-only user will be recreated automatically from the init script.
+The read-only user and SSL certificates will be recreated automatically.

+## Upgrading from Manual SSL Setup

+If you previously generated SSL certificates manually, the new setup will:
+1. Detect your existing certificates in `docker/db/ssl/`
+2. Reuse them automatically (no regeneration)
+3. Continue to work as before

+No migration needed - just restart the container with the new setup.